FIGLAB/vibrosight/README.md

 # Vibrosight
-UIST Submission 1138.
 This repository contains source files for the project Vibrosight.
+The research publication and more details of this project can be found here: http://yang-zhang.me/research/Vibrosight/Vibrosight.html

 ## Usage